News

-Several more questions about the grid for the 2026 MOTUL FIM Superbike World Championship have been answered.
-The grid is slowly coming together piece by piece, however a handful of high-profile rider’s futures are still up in the air.
-The announcements keep rolling in as the months progress with factory seats and Independent rides alike starting to be secured, but who’s going where for 2026?
+Questions about the grid for the 2026 MOTUL FIM Superbike World Championship have been answered.
+The grid slowly came together piece by piece, however now the grid’s permanent riders are set and the focus turns to preparations for Phillip Island and the season debut.
+Who’s going where for 2026?

 CONFIRMED FOR 2026: the grid starts to take shape